a17maxsj/forza-rpi-telemetry/README.md

 $ npm install lcd

-Depending on which pins you have attached to the LCD display you might have to change th *rs*,*e* and *data pins*.
-Might extend the guide to include this at a later date.
+Depending on which pins you have attached to the LCD display you might have to change th *rs*,*e* and *data pins* in RPi-server.js.
+Might extend the guide to include this at a later date, the code in question is found below.

+*var Lcd = require('lcd'), lcd = new Lcd({  rs: 26,  e: 19, data: [13, 6, 5, 11],  cols: 16, rows: 2 });*

 **Running the program**